trexitycode/openapi/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behaviour**
 A clear and concise description of what you expected to happen.

-**API Request / Response**
+**API Request / Response / Screenshot**
 Add samples of request and response payloads, including headers.
+If applicable, provide screenshots.
+PLEASE REMOVE ANY PII DATA IN YOUR SAMPLES.

 **Additional context**
 Add any other context about the problem here.